Trebor-Huang/model/category.typ

 will use to prove canonicity etc later down the line

 == 模型的函子观点

+(a category of algebras, model is a map from an algebra to a specified subcategory)

 - diagram as functor from small categories
 - algebraic structure as product preserving functor